-A lack of iodine is thought to even reduce the IQ, you can look forward to clear thinking and more productivity if you get your levels in balance.
+A lack of iodine is thought even to reduce the IQ; you can look forward to clear thinking and more productivity if you get your levels in balance.
 Iodine cleans the blood, gives us energy, and aids in relaxation by reducing nervous tension.

 The list of benefits doesn’t end there: iodine is antifungal, anti-carcinogenic, antiseptic, antibiotic, antibacterial, antifungal, anti-parasitic and antiviral.

-Some common chemicals cause thyroid disorders
+Some common chemicals cause thyroid disorders.

 Iodine detoxes toxic chemicals from the body, such as perchlorate, fluoride, bromide and mercury.
 Those with amalgam fillings could benefit greatly from taking iodine.
-Another common chemical that causes the thyroid to lose its iodine stores is chlorine, and we consume this in large amounts through common water supplies – if we are not purifying our own water.
+Another common chemical that causes the thyroid to lose its iodine stores is chlorine, and we consume this in large amounts through common water supplies – if we are not purifying our water.

 How to know if you need iodine, and how to get it

 If you are not sure about your iodine levels, you can get a mineral test done to find out.
-Most people will find that their levels are below the ‘safe zone’, according to naturopaths who use such testing methods as the highly accurate Oligo mineral testing system.
+Most people will find their levels below the ‘safe zone’, according to naturopaths who use such testing methods as the highly accurate Oligo mineral testing system.

 You can prevent deficiency by making sure you consume plenty of iodine-rich foods.

-Make sure you’re getting enough sea vegetables, such as kelp, arame, hiziki, kombu, and wakame.
+Ensure you get enough sea vegetables, such as kelp, arame, hiziki, kombu, and wakame.
 It is important to try to get the cleanest, organic sources – some commercial products (like kelp powder) have unwanted chemicals and heavy metals in them that offset the good you’re doing.
 Check with the manufacturer for a heavy metals report if you’re unsure.

-A good source of kelp is useful, though, as it has the most iodine in it by far, when compared to other food sources.
+A good source of kelp is useful, though, as it has the most iodine in it by far when compared to other food sources.
 A tablespoon of kelp should contain around 2000mcg of iodine.